 Is Calistoga in Napa or Sonoma?

+Calistoga is a 90-minute drive from San Francisco, Sacramento, and Oakland airports, at the north end of Napa Valley.
 However, if you find yourself on a road trip driving south on Highway 5, take a right turn at Williams.
-Once you turn, go past the Robert Louis Stevenson State Park and enjoy one of the most verdant curvaceous drives that ends with the most stunning panoramic views of Calistoga.
+Once you turn, a verdant curvaceous drive will take you past the Robert Louis Stevenson State Park.
+The route has stunning panoramic views of Calistoga.
+When the tight corners end and the landscape opens, you will see an incomparable view!

 Approximately two-thirds of visitors to Napa Valley drive north from San Francisco.
 The drive from San Francisco is classic California, with grassy hills dotted with handsome native oak trees.